david-tedjopurnomo/TrafFormer/README.md

 	<img src="https://github.com/david-tedjopurnomo/long_term_traffic_prediction/blob/main/figures/3-trafformer-1.png" width=70% height=70%>
 </p>

-A long-term traffic prediction (i.e., up to 24 hours) model using a Transformer model.
-I developed this model for my thesis.
+A long-term traffic prediction (i.e., up to 24 hours) model using a Transformer.
 The model uses the encoder part of a Transformer combined with a time-day embedding module to encode temporal information.
 Short and long-term past traffic data are fed into the model, where these data are denoted with $X$ and $X'$ respectively.
+The full paper is available [here](https://arxiv.org/pdf/2302.12388).
+Recommended citation is:

+<code>David Alexander Tedjopurnomo, Farhana Choudhury, A. K. Qin.
+"TrafFormer: A Transformer Model for Prediction Long-term Traffic." arXiv preprint arXiv:2302.12388 (2023). https://doi.org/10.48550/arXiv.2302.12388</code>

-This experiment uses the METR-LA and PEMS-BAY dataset from the [DCRNN](https://github.com/liyaguang/DCRNN) paper.
+This experiment uses the METR-LA and PEMS-BAY datasets from the [DCRNN](https://github.com/liyaguang/DCRNN) paper.
 Experiment results on these datasets comparing TrafFormer some deep learning models and state-of-the-art models [DCRNN](https://github.com/liyaguang/DCRNN), [STGCN](https://github.com/VeritasYin/STGCN_IJCAI-18) and [GAMCN](https://github.com/alvinzhaowei/GAMCN) are provided below.

 <table class="tg">
 <caption>METR-LA results</caption>